Nithyanandan-lmsace/Magic/docs.md

 1. **Default enrolment duration**:

-   The Default Enrolment Duration setting in Quick Registration enables you to specify the default duration for course enrolments.
-This setting controls the length of time users will have access to a course upon enrolment.
+   The Default Enrolment Duration setting in Quick Registration allows you to specify the default duration for course enrolments.
+This setting determines how long users will have access to a course after enrolment.

 2. **Default enrolment role**: